 Every traveler dreads that fateful moment when they arrive at the airport on the last day of vacation only to find that the flight home has been delayed (or worse: canceled).
 You don't want to wait until you're stranded at the gate to plot your plan of action.
 Know what to expect if your flight gets delayed or canceled so that you can maximize on those passenger rights.

 You might have already learned the hard way that flight schedules are never guaranteed.
 Airlines cancel flights for a multitude of reasons—ranging from employee strikes to plane maintenance to the ever-changing weather—and your benefits as a passenger fluctuate accordingly.

-In general, airlines do not offer compensation if a flight is delayed or cancelled due to reasons beyond its control, such as a major weather incident or an airline union strike.
-On the other hand, there may be compensation if the delay or cancellation was due to a reason that could be deemed preventable by the airline, such as equipment maintenance or inadequate staffing, you might have a right to compensation.
+Airlines typically don't offer compensation if a flight is delayed or canceled due to reasons beyond its control.
+This could include a major weather incident or an airline union strike.
+However, if the delay or cancellation is caused by something the airline could deem preventable, such as equipment maintenance or inadequate staffing, you might have a right to compensation.

 Know Your Passenger Rights

 There once was a time when airlines were required to transfer passengers to another carrier if the second one could get them to their destination sooner.
 That was guaranteed by the Federal Aviation Administration's Rule 240, which was undone by airline deregulation in 1978.